 Snelling found that gasoline can be separated into liquid and gaseous components.
 He also found that the gaseous component separated from the gasoline contains propane, butane, and other hydrocarbons.

 Later he named those gases as LPG and found ways to get pure propane and started commercial liquefication and bottling of LPG.
 American Gasol Company founded the incorporation of Dr. O. Snelling and others are the first commercial producer of LPG.

 People use LPG in many sectors.
-We use bottled LPG at power generation, construction, industrial, recreation, cooking, heating appliances, car fuel, etc.
+We use bottled LPG for power generation, construction, industrial, recreation, cooking, heating appliances, car fuel, etc.